Guides & best practices

 Learn more on how you can analyze and optimize your lead generation with Heyflow.

-9. Optimize for mobile responsiveness
+Try Heyflow for free11.
+Optimize for mobile responsiveness

 Grab leads wherever they may be by creating landing pages optimized for mobile devices: mobile phones, tablets, and everything in between.

-If your ICP is extra curious, or what you’re selling is considered a high-ticket item or service, they’ll likely do their homework and visit your landing page from multiple devices.
-Note: this is also considered a generational move.
-It’s a running joke that Millennials and above won’t make a big purchase via their mobile device, but there’s truth in there too!
+If your ICP is extra curious, or what you're selling is a high-ticket item or service, they'll likely do their homework and visit your landing page from multiple devices before converting.
+Optimizing your landing page for mobile responsiveness makes your user experience seamless, builds trust, and drives an uptick in conversions.

-Optimizing your landing page for mobile responsiveness makes your user experience seamless, builds trust, and sees an uptick in conversions.
-And, if you’re using a tool like Heyflow, your landing pages will automatically adjust for every screen size without you needing to do a thing.
+If you're using a tool like Heyflow, your landing pages automatically adjust for every screen size — with each block independently optimizable per device — without you needing to do a thing.

-10. Use social proof for credibility
+12. Use social proof and trust signals for credibility

 It's an informed market out there.
 Even grandmothers google.
 So how do you stand out as tried and true?
 Social proof.